paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-002-national-forests.md

 ### Statutory Notes

 #### References in Text
-The mining laws and the mineral leasing laws of the United States, referred to in subsec. (i), are classified generally to Title 30, Mineral Lands and Mining.

-The geothermal leasing laws of the United States, referred to in subsec. (i), are classified principally to chapter 23 (§ 1001 et seq.) of Title 30.
+The geothermal leasing laws of the United States, referred to in subsec. (i), are classified principally to chapter 23 (§ 1001 et seq.) of Title 30, Mineral Lands and Mining.

 #### Amendments
 1996—Subsec. (a)(1).
 Pub.
 L. 104–127 substituted “Mount Pleasant National Scenic Area” for “George Washington National Forest Mount Pleasant Scenic Area”.